Family Law Rules on Imputing Income to the Underemployed

-As discussed in Measuring Income In Family Law, litigants in a divorce or a paternity matter must produce numerous documents that establish their current income.
+As discussed in Measuring Income In Divorce, litigants in a divorce or a paternity matter must produce numerous documents that establish their current income.
 Answering all the questions in these documents may be cumbersome to produce for a divorcing couple or in a paternity case.
-However, this is what makes possible for family courts to set a litigant’s imputed income for purposes of alimony, child support or other payments required by family law.
+However, this is what makes possible for family courts to set a litigants imputed income for purposes of alimony, child support or other payments required by family law.

-But for litigants that are underemployed, it gets more complicated.
-One of these several scenarios may occur:
+But for litigants that are underemployed, it gets more complicated because one or more of these questions may arise: